ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 Often these applications are created by separate teams.

 * **API carry business value.**
-Yes, there is money in your API.
+There is real money in your API.
-An API exposes the functionality of your product.
+Defining APIs gives us the opportunity to expose our application's functionality and create bridges between our provider and consumers.
-A good API allows user to integrate with your product with ease.
+The easier it is to integrate with your API, the higher the acceptance rate of consumers for your product will be.
-Thus making your product a great choice.

-In all of the cases a above there is value in good communication between services.
+In all of the cases above, there is value in good communication between services.
 And that's why you should practice API first development.
 Put your communication first!

 > The first priority in your API first development story is a clear API definition

-***How can I practice API first development?***
+***How do you practice API first development?***
-* Understand that the API is the interface for your application.
+* *Understand that the API is the interface for your application.*
-It is the intersection where multiple services join hands to couple there functionality.
+It is the intersection where multiple services join hands to couple their functionality.
-Defining APIs gives us the opportunity to expose our application's functionality and create bridges between our provider and consumer.
+Defining APIs gives us the opportunity to expose our 's functionality and create bridges between our provider and consumer.
-* The first step is to design your API.
-The implementation comes next.
+* *Design your API before implementing it.*
 This will allow teams to develop their applications separately because they both know and understand how communication between the services will happen.
 The contract between services is set.
+* *Visualize your API*
+An image says more then a thousand words.
+We'll see how OpenAPI can help you with this.

 > API first development allows teams to develop separately against a common interface, the API.